 Even after embarrassing myself repeatedly with attempts to speak the local language, I transferred to bus 102, cramming in the back with my overloaded pack.
 There were some tense moments when the whole bus of locals got in a heated argument, but again, any understanding eluded my comprehension.
 1.5 hours to my stop at Port d’Andratx.

 The walking was easy around the harbor on a wide promenade with one busker playing to himself.
 A steep climb followed, easily getting me to sweat off the sunscreen I had just applied.
-Mountain bikers busted down while I wanted up.
+Mountain bikers busted down while I wandered up.
 At the top I was treated to the best breeze and alright views.
 A lot of blue water, a lot of pine trees.

 A rugged downhill section through the trees got me to the beach in Sant Elm.
 The water looked inviting, but without a functioning fresh water shower I knew better to risk the future chafe by getting all salty.
 Next time.
 Sant Elm was nice.
-Too nice for my tastes, but people we’re having a good time.
-I struggled to find a place to refill my bottles, but eventually got the job done even after being warned that the tap water isn’t safe to drink.
+Too nice for my tastes, but people were having a good time.
+I struggled to find a place to refill my bottles, but eventually got the job done even after being warned that the tap water wasn’t safe to drink.
 Is that even possible in an EU state?
 I’ll find out soon enough, I guess.

-I cut inland at the end of town to see how far these weak and pasty winter legs could take me.
+I cut inland at the end of town to see how far my weak and pasty winter legs could take me.
 Moving was easy enough through a flattish forest section on a dirt road, but then the sweating started again when I hit the final climb.
 Well worn and slippery, the trail climbed relentlessly up to meet a soaring cliff.
 It dodged left around a bulge to miss it, but there were still some sections requiring hand maneuvers.
-Views at the top we’re excellent, sa Dragonera in a big way, and a steady wind soon dried my sweaty shirt.
+Views at the top were excellent, sa Dragonera in a big way, and a steady wind soon dried my sweaty shirt.

 The historical ruin of La Trapa proved to be too beautiful a spot to pass up.
 Terraced fields, shady trees, and endless views killed what was left of my wavering desire to hike further.
 6pm, hungry, unbeatable campsite.
 You just don’t argue with that combination.